Minimax Regret for Cascading Bandits

 \section{Introduction}

-The cascading click model describes users interacting with ranked lists, such as web search results or online advertisements \citep{craswell2008experimental}.
-The model is the following: there is a set of items $[L] = \{1,\ldots,L\}$.
-The user is given a list of $K$ of these items $\mbf{A} = ( \mbf{a}_1,\ldots,\mbf{a}_K )$, sequentially examines the list, and clicks on the first item that attracts them.
-Thereafter, the user leaves the system, i.e., if they click an item, they do not examine the subsequent ones.
-It is assumed that the $e$-th item has some underlying attraction probability $\bar{w}(e)$, and that the random clicks are conditionally independent given $\mbf{A}$.\footnote{We refer to $\bar{w}(e)$ interchangeably as the ``attraction probability'' and the ``mean reward''.}
+The cascading click model describes users interacting with ranked lists, such as search results or online advertisements \citep{craswell2008experimental}.
+In this model, there is a set of items $[L] = \{1,\ldots,L\}$.
+The user is given a list of $K$ items $\mbf{A} = ( \mbf{a}_1,\ldots,\mbf{a}_K )$, sequentially examines the list, and clicks on the first attractive item (if any).
+If a click occurs, the user leaves without examining the subsequent items.
+It is assumed that the $e$-th item has an attraction probability $\bar{w}(e)$ (which we also call the mean reward), and that the random (Bernoulli) clicks are conditionally independent given $\mbf{A}$.

-Cascading bandits, introduced by \cite{kveton2015cascading} (and concurrently by \cite{combes2015learning} as part of a more general model), are an online learning version of the model where the mean rewards $\{ \bar{w}(e) \}_{e=1}^L$ are initially unknown.
+Cascading bandits, introduced concurrently by \cite{kveton2015cascading} and \cite{combes2015learning}, are a sequential learning version of the model where the mean rewards $\{ \bar{w}(e) \}_{e=1}^L$ are initially unknown.
 At each round $t \in [n]$, the learner chooses an action, which is a list of items $\mbf{A}_t = ( \mbf{a}_1^t , \ldots , \mbf{a}_K^t )$.
-As in the basic click model, the user sequentially scans the list and clicks on the first attractive item.
-Note that if the $\mbf{C}_t$-th item is clicked at round $t$, the learner observes that the user was not attracted to $\{ \mbf{a}_k^t \}_{k=1}^{\mbf{C}_t-1}$ but was attracted to $\mbf{a}_{\mbf{C}_t}^t$.
-However, the learner receives \textit{no} feedback on the items $\{ \mbf{a}_k^t \}_{k=\mbf{C}_t+1}^K$ that the user did not examine.
-The overall objective for the learner is to select a list of $K$ items that maximizes the expected number of clicks by the user, or equivalently, minimizes the expected cumulative regret defined in \eqref{eqRegret} below.
+As in the basic click model, the user scans the list and clicks on the first attractive item (if any).
+Thus, if the $\mbf{C}_t$-th item is clicked, the learner knows that the user was not attracted to $\{ \mbf{a}_k^t \}_{k=1}^{\mbf{C}_t-1}$ but was attracted to $\mbf{a}_{\mbf{C}_t}^t$.
+However, the learner receives \textit{no} feedback on the items $\{ \mbf{a}_k^t \}_{k=\mbf{C}_t+1}^K$ that the user did not examine before leaving.
+The objective for the learner is to choose the sequence $\{ \mbf{A}_t \}_{t=1}^n$ to maximize the expected number of clicks, or equivalently, minimize the regret defined in \eqref{eqRegret}.